What’s the right level of insurance?

 It’s also important to look at your partner’s insurance, especially if they aren’t working, or they’re a stay-at-home parent.
 Many don’t realise that if the stay-at-home parent wasn’t around, the family would require a lot of assistance, both emotionally and financially.
 For example, the income earner may need to reduce their working hours or employ outside help.

 Figuring out your income protection cover is straightforward - all you need to know is your current salary.
 Income Protection cover will provide you with income for up to two years, if you aren’t able to work because of illness or injury.
-Most members will automatically have cover for 50% of the salary that we have on record, If your salary changes, please make sure you let us know so that you’re covered for the right level of income.
-You will need to apply for any increase in cover.
-It is important that you we always have your correct salary, otherwise you may not get the benefit that you expect.
+Members can apply for cover of 50% or 75% of salary.
+Your cover is based on the salary we have on record, if your salary changes make sure you let us know so that you’re covered for the right level of income.
+You will need to apply for any increase in cover level or decrease in waiting period, subject to approval by the Insurer.
+It is important that you we always have your correct salary, otherwise you may not get the income payment that you expect.